TheThingsIndustries/lorawan-stack-docs/doc/content/devices/models/sg-f1/index.md

 Save the `main.py` file, right click the file, then **CtrlR** -> **Upload to Device**.

 There should be activity showing up in the console.
 Now that you know how to connect the device to {{% tts %}}, you can create or add your application to the device!
+For more information check the [SG Wireless Docs](https://docs.sgwireless.com/).